Nighthawk22/procfs-test/README.md

 # procfs-test

-Testing failing docker-compose build with procfs dependency.
+Testing failing docker-compose version 1.19.0, build 9e633ef on Mac OSx build with procfs dependency.

 Just run `docker-compose up --build`  inside the repo and it will fail with the following stacktrace: